ZionDevelopers/playx/README.md

 PlayX uses Youtube API to play and search videos, by using PlayX to play youtube videos you agree with [Youtube Terms][YouTubeTerms] and [Google Privacy Policy][GooglePrivacyPolicy]

+### Personal Information collection
+We don't store, collect or sell any personal information, But we use Google Analytics for statistics.

+### Contact Information
+ziondevelopers@juliocesar.me

 ### License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.